binalyze/n8n-nodes-binalyze-air/README.md

 - **Remove Task Assignment** - Unassign specific tasks from cases
 - **Update** - Modify case details, metadata, and configuration settings

+### Evidence

+Manage evidence files and downloads for digital forensics:

+- **Download PPC File** - Download endpoint PPC (Portable Case) files containing collected evidence with comprehensive filtering options including group, IP, platform, online status, and management status
+- **Download Task Report** - Download detailed task execution reports in multiple formats (PDF, HTML, JSON) with endpoint filtering and customizable reporting options
+- **Get PPC File Info** - Retrieve detailed information about PPC files including file size, path, creation date, and associated task metadata

+### Notifications

+Manage user notifications and notification status:

+- **Delete All Notifications** - Remove all notifications for the current user to clear notification history
+- **Get Many** - Retrieve multiple notifications with filtering by read status, type, and comprehensive search capabilities
+- **Mark All as Read** - Mark all notifications as read for the current user to clear unread indicators
+- **Mark as Read by ID** - Mark a specific notification as read by its unique identifier

 ### Organizations

 Manage organizational structure and user assignments: